howallworks/theoryofeverything/docs/index.en.md

 Time is the same for all objects and flows continuously, linearly, and most importantly, does not depend on anything.
 The closest to reality are the understandings of time as the "arrow of time" and the "axis of time", but it is not possible to move along this axis, since for this it is necessary to be able to control elementary particles and world laws, that is, the world.

-"Time dilation", other effects of the Theory of Relativity [[Albert Einstein.ru |Einstein]] and the theory itself originate from a physically erroneous definition of the term "Time".
+"Time dilation", other effects of the Theory of Relativity [[Albert Einstein.en |Einstein]] and the theory itself originate from a physically erroneous definition of the term "Time".
 Why it is physically wrong to give an appropriate definition is described in the section "How to define the term "Time" in order to create a theory of relativity".

 ### How to define the term "Time" in order to create a theory of relativity

-Дата изначальной публикации на русском: 02.08.2015
+Date of initial publication in Russian: 02.08.2015

-С 1967 года международная система единиц СИ определяет секунду как 9 192 631 770 периодов электромагнитного излучения, возникающего при переходе между двумя сверхтонкими уровнями основного состояния атома цезия-133.
+Since 1967, the international system of units ([SI](https://en.wikipedia.org/wiki/International_System_of_Units)) has defined a second as 9 192 631 770 periods of electromagnetic radiation that occurs during the transition between two hyperfine levels of the ground state of the caesium-133 atom.

-Однако на каком основании считается, что период электромагнитного излучения ни от чего не зависит?
+However, on what basis is it considered that the period of electromagnetic radiation does not depend on anything?

-Примером рациональных мыслей в данном направлении является тот факт, что к выше описанному определению секунды с 1997 года были добавлены уточнения: в покое, при температуре в 0 К и отсутствии внешних полей. Однако эти уточнения не применяются на практике, так как атомные часы не находятся при температуре в 0 К и не находятся в покое, так как поверхность Земли даже близко не является ИСО.
+An example of rational thoughts in this direction is the fact that clarifications have been added to the above definition of a second since 1997: at rest, at a temperature of 0 K and in the absence of external fields.
+However, these refinements are not applied in practice, since atomic clocks are not at a temperature of 0 K and are not at rest, since the Earth's surface is not even close to inertial frame of reference (IFR).

 Рассмотрим факт: